DelStar/pulsechain/README.md

 > **Disclaimer 2**: The state of this network may be reset on occasion, and nothing should be considered permanent after the fork block.
 We will communicate ahead of time when these resets are planned.

-### **Version 3** 🎉
+### **Version 4**

-This iteration of PulseChain is an entirely new implementation and represents a hard departure from prior testnets.

-The new implementation is based on Ethereum's POS model and implements an entirely new beacon chain while forking the Ethereum execution chain and state.
-> 💭 *Previous versions were based on the POSA (proof of staked authority) model.*
+For Testnet-V4, beacon chain presets have been adjusted to correct the issuance rate and validator APR.

 **This version of the PulseChain Testnet brings the following enhancements:**
 - A revamped consensus model based on Ethereum POS.
 - Decreased slot time compared with Ethereum `10s vs 12s (a ~17% speedup)`.
 - Validator reward burning (= more deflationary pressure).
     + 25% fee burn + additional burn to compensate for reduced slot time.